Planting Bucephalandra caterina

 Planting trees on the mountain

-As before with the Anubias, I’m trying these simply wedged into gaps in the sculpture.
-One piece fit well into a gap at the top of the mountain, whilst I wedged the more extended-looking plant (the one I considered cutting in half) into a larger crevasse at the bottom.
+As I tried before with the Anubias nana ‘Snow white’, I’m having a go with simply wedging the plants into gaps in the sculpture.
+One plant fit well into a gap at the top of the mountain, whilst I wedged the more extended-looking plant (the one I considered cutting in half) into a larger crevasse at the bottom.
 With some luck the roots will grab on and lock them into place.
 The root systems on these plants are considerably more substantial than those on in vitro tissue culture cup plantlets.

 There’s an idea that Bucephalandra do best in low lighting, because they grow very slowly and so have less likelihood of being covered in algae where light levels are lower.
 We’ll see how we go… if algae starts to look problematic I might be able to relocate them to less well-lit parts of the sculpture.